trailofbits/cb-multios/README.md

 ## Components

-### original-challenges
+### challenges
-This directory contains all of the unmodified source code for the challenge binaries.
-Challenges that are not building or are not yet supported are in the `multibin` directory.
+This directory contains all of the source code for the challenge binaries.
+Challenges that are not building or are not yet supported are in the `disabled-challenges` directory.

 ### include
 This directory contains `libcgc`, which implements the syscalls to work on non-DECREE systems. `libcgc` currently works on OS X and Linux.